rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 ### Input and Output Types in cuML

-In cuML we support both ingesting and generating a variety of different n-dimensional array types.
+In cuML we support both ingesting and generating a variety of different object types.
 Estimators should be able to accept and return any array type.
 The types that are supported as of release 0.17:

  - cuDF DataFrame or Series
  - Pandas DataFrame or Series